Atharva-05/erc-assignment/README.md

 # ERC-assignment
-Objective: To balance a ball on a beam using Open AI gym’s ballbeam-gym environment using a PID Controller<br>
+Objective: To balance a ball on a beam using Open AI gym’s ballbeam-gym environment<br>
 The system uses a PID controller with the distance of the ball from the center of the beam as error

 # Files